-Motoring in the Summer months can leave you feeling hot and bothered in a car that’s like a greenhouse on wheels!
-Overheating behind the wheel can leave you frustrated, distracted or even make you feel unwell so keeping cool in your car is important.
+Motoring in the summer months can leave you feeling hot and bothered in a car that’s like a greenhouse on wheels!
+Overheating behind the wheel can leave you frustrated, distracted and even make you feel unwell so keeping cool in your car is important.

 Take a look at the points below to find out more: